 Your new life will not be easy.
 To establish healthy habits, you will need to hold yourself accountable.
 For some, an app on your smartphone will be enough.
 Having a program inform you of your calories and macros for each day and making suggestions for the future is quite helpful.
 For others, the connection to paper and pen is stronger and will require keeping a food and activity journal.
 Still, others will fare better through detailed journaling.
 Keeping a log of how you feel when you succeed and how it feels to fail will help keep you on the right path following weight-loss surgery.

 8) Identify a Support Team

-Having friends and family members nearby who support who is so important to success.
+Having friends and family members nearby who support is so important to success.
 If you have toxic influences close, your efforts could be sabotaged.
 Whether you have an existing support system or need to establish one, try to do it before the surgery.
-You’ll find many support groups that meet in-person and online for those contemplating bariatric surgery.
+You’ll find many support groups that meet in person and online for those contemplating bariatric surgery.